ucldc/ucldc-docs/docs/registry/stats.md

 Each Google Analytics report for Calisphere BETA will allow contributors to filter by collection.
 This means that you can see the usage stats for a given collection as defined on Calisphere BETA.

 We've heard that some institutions want to specify how collections are labelled within the Google Analytics report, for example by Name or Collection Number.
 If you have a particular way you want your collections to appear in the report, let us know.
 For collections that have corresponding finding aids on the OAC, by default the value in this field will be the Collection Number.

-##What's being counted
-CDL does not plan to engineer any custom events for content owners’ usage reports, unless this is surfaced as a need.
-This means that the typical (but extensive!) suite of usage data from Google Analytics will be reported in the areas of Audience, Acquisition, and Behavior.
-Please let us know if you have additional requirements and we will try to accommodate them.